skttomelo/csci-club-site/README.md

 # web-programming-mid-term-project
-basic computer science club site that uses bootstrap
+For my mid term in web programming I was tasked with developing a computer science club site using bootstrap
+# What I learned